TheWisePigeon/pigeonscript/src/pages/posts/post.md

 ---
 setup: |
   import Layout from '../../layouts/BlogPost.astro'
-title: Hello world!
+title: What is a blog post?
-publishDate: 12 Sep 2021
+publishDate: 19 Sep 2021
-description: Just a Hello World Post!
+description: Just a  Post!
 ---